1. Skip to content

 Teenager Lamine Yamal fired Spain into the final with a special goalImage: Manuel Blondeau/AOP.Press/IMAGO

-No matter who is crowned European champions on Sunday, Lamine Yamal and Nico Williams have proved they are the real deal.
+No matter who is crowned European champions on Sunday, Lamine Yamal and Nico Williams have proved that they are the real deal.

-The Spain wingers have struck fear into the hearts of any unfortunate defender who's been tasked with containing them at Euro 2024.
-But their success has also shone a light on the African diaspora in Europe.
+The Spain wingers have struck fear into the hearts of unfortunate defenders tasked with containing them at Euro 2024.And their success has also shone the spotlight on the African diaspora in Europe.

-Nico Willams was born in Pamplona to Ghanaian parents who made the grueling Sahara crossing for a new life in Spain.
+Willams was born in Pamplona to Ghanaian parents who made the grueling Sahara crossing for a new life in Spain.
 Nico stars with his older brother Inaki for Athletic Bilbao in La Liga, where together they helped break Bilbao's trophy drought by winning the Copa del Rey last season.
 Inaki represents Ghana, and impressed for the Black Stars at the 2022 World Cup.

 Yamal's parents hail from Equatorial Guinea and Morocco.
 It's hard to believe that the braces-wearing phenomenon is just about to turn 17.
 The Barcelona man is already the youngest ever player to feature at the Euros, and capped it off by becoming the youngest ever scorer, with his wonder strike sinking France in the semi-final.